 Link building is a set of strategies that are aimed to improve your site’s authority and popularity.
 It uses practices that do not violate search engine’s rules and regulation or constitute spam.

-There are reputable businesses that specialize in link building services where they expertly design and implement strategies that work to increase your site’s authority and popularity.
+There are reputable businesses that specialize in strategic link building services where they expertly design and implement strategies that work to increase your site’s authority and popularity.
 However, if you’d rather do it yourself, here are some tips to get you going:

 Focus on expertise, authoritativeness, and trustworthiness (E-A-T): Google’s search quality evaluator guide says that a lack of expertise, authoritativeness, or trustworthiness is an indication of low quality pages.